The title came first.

 They hadn’t just disappeared into the ether, but all previous drafts (but for one weak early one) had evaporated, never to be reconstituted.
 I have no idea how that happened; it’s never happened to me before.

 I couldn’t truly rewrite a post any more than I could recreate a quilt, or ever fully repair my bruised heart.
 The only things I can replay in vivid photographic detail are technicolor memories of human connections.
-Some of them are glorious, some quotidian, some awful.
+Some of them are glorious, some quotidian, some so terrible thy hover beyond the limits of language.
 As we grieve we shift the balance among them.

 It’s impossible to entirely rebuild something that emanates from your heart and mind, to which dimension and nuance is added by revisiting and reevaluating.
 Even something as simple as a blog post.